-Recorded Future has two basic types of user accounts: Express, Core and Advanced.
+Recorded Future has three user account types: Express, Core and Advanced.

 Express accounts give access to the Recorded Future browser extension, which allow security analyst to enrich any browser page with risk scores and corresponding risk rules.

 Core accounts give access to Intelligence Cards and Alert Notifications.
 Core accounts are optimal for security practitioners such as SOC analysts and Incident Responders, who investigate alert rule notifications, indicators, and incident artifacts and generally refer more open-ended external threat investigations to their TI analyst colleagues.

 Advanced user accounts give broad access to investigation, analysis, alerting, and reporting capabilities.
 Advanced accounts are optimal for Threat Intelligence analysts, who need to interactively investigate emerging threats and define precisely tailored alert rules.
 Advanced user accounts are required for additional access to Cyber and Locations Threat Views.